annefou/pyspark/_episodes/02-mapreduce.md

 ![LambdaFunction](../img/anonymousLambda.png)

-# Introduction to map reduce in python
+# map, filter and reduce in python

 ## Map

 Map takes a function f and an array as input parameters and outputs an array where f is applied to every element.
+In this respect, using map is equivalent to for loops.

 For instance, to convert a list of temperatures in Celsius to a list of temperature in Kelvin:

 ~~~
  temp_c = [10, 3, -5, 25, 1, 9, 29, -10, 5]
  temp_K = list(map(lambda x: x + 273.15, temp_c))